 - Do you have the strength of character and commitment it takes to be a crew member ?

 - Are you looking for an exciting challenge ?

 - Do you live or work locally to Sheerness ?

 - Can you give up at least one evening or a Sunday morning every week for training ?

-If you answered yes to these questions, you could be just the person we are looking for.
+If you answered yes to these questions, you could be just the person we are looking for, please get in touch

-Alternatively, the Fundraising Branch are always looking for new members to assist them in their fund raising, either by joining the Branch or helping out on the odd occasions, these people behind the scenes are the stalwarts of the Institution in raising funds.
+Alternatively, the Fundraising branch are always looking for new members to assist them in their fund raising, either by joining the branch or helping out on the odd occasion.
+These people behind the scenes are the stalwarts of the Institution in raising funds.

 The RNLI is supported entirely by voluntary contributions and is a registered charity.